 Q. Will people with allergies be able to get the COVID-19 vaccine?

-A. The only contraindication would be for those allergic to a component of the vaccine; discuss with your provider if you are concerned about allergies.
+A. The only contraindication would be a history of a severe allergic reaction to a component of the vaccine.
+Discuss with your provider if you are concerned about allergies.

 Q. What conditions are considered high-risk of COVID-19?